-Vindication of the policies of his governorship came much later, in the light of subsequent events in Sierra Leone, the most deplorable of which was that the slave trade he had so determinedly tried to stamp out continued into the 1830s.
-Had the British government supported him, thousands would have been saved from slavery.
-Also, as Turner writes in [5], Perronet's policies on economic development-on the importance of agriculture, the settlement of freed slaves to farm the land, land grants with security of tenure, and trade-were later implemented.
-His peace treaties with tribal chiefs were followed up, but: '...the debate about the best labour system for Britain's African colonies, to which Thompson had made significant contributions, went on through the nineteenth century, for the concerns which had vexed him in 1808-1810 did not disappear.'
+Future events in Sierra Leone showed that Peronnet's policies were right.
+The slave trade he had so determinedly tried to stamp out continued into the 1830s; had the British government supported him, thousands would have been saved from slavery.
+Also, as Turner writes in [5], Perronet's plans and ideas for economic development-the importance of agriculture, the settlement of freed slaves to farm the land, land grants with secure tenure (ownership or rent), trade and a good labour system for Africa-were later used.
+His peace treaties with native tribes were followed up.
 Perronet left a lasting impression on former slaves in Sierra Leone; in October 1830 some Jamaican ex-slaves sought his help with a petition to Queen Victoria for their return to Jamaica.
-Even in the 1860s he was still contributing letters to The Anti-Slavery Reporter.
+Even in the 1860s, more than fifty years after leaving Sierra Leone, he was still contributing letters to The Anti-Slavery Reporter.

-Two pithy assessments, made much later, sum up Perronet's governorship: he was 'more vigorous than was pleasing to the Home Government in putting down the slave trade' (obituary, Leeds Mercury, 9 September 1869) and 'too intellectual and scrupulous to make a good colonial administrator'.
-Vigorous, intellectual and scrupulous, he was also courageous, far-sighted and resolute in a great cause, in the face of powerful interests, family ties and the loss of influential friends.
+Two short comments, made much later, sum up Perronet's governorship: he was 'more vigorous than was pleasing to the Home Government in putting down the slave trade' (obituary, Leeds Mercury, 9 September 1869) and 'too intellectual and scrupulous to make a good colonial administrator' (comment in a 1972 article).
+Intellectual, scrupulous and vigorous, he was also courageous and resolute in a great cause, in the face of powerful interests, family ties and the loss of influential friends.

-In 1979 Hull twinned with Freetown.
-The stated purpose of the twinning is to promote friendship and understanding between the cities of Kingston upon Hull and Freetown; strengthen commercial, educational and cultural links between the two cities and stimulate and foster mutual exchanges at all levels between the peoples of the two cities.
-These are ideals that Perronet would have endorsed wholeheartedly.
+In 1979 Hull twinned with Freetown in Sierra Leone.
+The stated purpose of the twinning is to:

+promote friendship and understanding between the cities of Kingston upon Hull and Freetown: strengthen commercial, educational and cultural links between the two cities and stimulate and foster mutual exchanges at all levels between the peoples of the two cities.

+These are ideals that Perronet Thompson would have endorsed wholeheartedly.